 My kids were playing hide and seek at the park with another boy.
-A few rounds had gone by, and it was my youngest son’s turn to be “it.”
+A few rounds had passed, and it was my youngest son’s turn to be “it.”

 “I know where she is.
 Want me to show you?”

-My son (6 years old) looked at the boy in a confusion.
+My son (who was 6 years old at the time) looked at the boy in confusion.
 “No, that’s not how the game works.”
 And then he went on to find his sister on his own.

 This temptation had the lowest stakes imaginable: the integrity of a casual game of hide and seek.
 And if my son had given in, it wouldn’t have been a big deal.
 He would just be accepting some help from an older boy.